 As discussed above, one of the common reasons for the Bug Check 0x26: CDFS_FILE_SYSTEM BSoD error is disk corruption.
 So, it’s important to check if there are some errors with your hard disk.
 Here you use the Windows tool – CHKDSK.

 Step 1.
-Press Win + R keys to open the Run dialog box, press Ctrl + Shift + Enter, and click on Yes to open the elevated Command Prompt window.
+Press Win + R keys to open the Run dialog box, type cmd in it, press Ctrl + Shift + Enter, and click on Yes to open the elevated Command Prompt window.

 Step 2.
 Type the following command and hit Enter to check and repair hard drive errors.